Traveling Makes Me Better at My Job…

 I know it sounds weird, and potentially hard to believe that being outside of the office makes me more productive or a better worker, but it certainly does.

 If you work remotely, do you have the same experience?
-Let us know in the comments.
+Let us know on Instagram @FlashpackerCo.
 If you want to work remotely, here are two great reasons why your boss might want to consider letting you experiment with remote working.
-You can also check out our article, How to Become a Digital Nomad to learn more about how to make the transition, or check out Upwork and FlexJobs for remote work opportunities.
+You can also check out our Digital Nomad Resources to learn more about how to make the transition, or check out Upwork and FlexJobs for remote work opportunities.

 - Best Digital Nomad Destinations in 2020